tersesystems/blacklite/README.md

 BlockingEntryWriterBenchmark.benchmark        avgt   10       1.057 ±     0.010  ns/op
 ```

 The async entry writer takes 11 nanoseconds to add the entry to the queue so that the background thread can write it.
-The blocking entry writer takes 1 nanosecond, but then the SQLite write itself must be added onto that, which is roughly between 1k - 3k nanoseconds, depending on batch commits.
+The blocking entry writer (not used by the appender) takes 1 nanosecond, but then the SQLite write itself must be added onto that, which is roughly between 1k - 3k nanoseconds, depending on batch commits.

 Because the async entry writer takes 11 nanoseconds and SQLite writes are batched on another thread, the functional impact to the application is roughly the same as writing to a memory mapped file, with the benefit of having a searchable database at the end of it.